Overview

 • Source code where required in the assignments.
 Respective source code documentation and tests are mandatory.

-• Project report as PDF with no more than a single page addressing the respective submission.
-Briefly address individual contributions of each group member.
+• Project report (PDF) of at most one page addressing the respective submission.
+Briefly describe each group member’s contribution.

 Use the following directory structure for every submission: